It’s almost Thanksgiving here in the U.S. Today’s post is just a quick holiday greeting 🙂

 Gifts Are Everywhere

-It would be easy to dwell on the difficulties, but it’s far better to think about the here and now.
+While it’s tempting to dwell on the difficulties, it’s far more productive to think about the here and now.
 Gifts are everywhere if you just take the time to look for them.
 You and I have a choice in how we respond to anything that does or does not happen the way we want.
 We always have a choice.
 Sometimes it’s easy to forget that when life gets challenging.

 So in the spirit of Thanksgiving, I’d like to encourage you to make a gratitude list.
 Life strategist Tony Robbins says it’s impossible to live in anger or fear when you’re in gratitude.
 I agree.